1RaY-1/zenmap-linux-installer/README.md

 ```

 # Notice one thing
-This script supports only AMD64 and X86_64, so if your PC is not AMD64 or X86_64, you may have some errors after running this script.
+This script supports only AMD64 and X86_64.